MARTINrichard05/smartpower/readme.md

 ### update
 just run update.sh as root
 ## documentation
-i will write one when i have time and put comments in my code this is because in 3 weeks i'm gonna have my exams, after that i will be a bit more active
+i will write one when i have time and put comments in my code, this is because in 3 weeks i'm gonna have my exams, after that i will be a bit more active

 ## license